Chinese Singaporeans: Teochew

-The Teochew-speaking subgroup in Singapore constitutes about a fifth of the Chinese Singaporean population, making them the second-largest Southern Min dialect-speaking group in Singapore.
+The Teochew-speaking subgroup in Singapore constitutes about a fifth of the Singaporean Chinese population, making them the second-largest Southern Min dialect-speaking group in Singapore.
 The Teochew speakers form a separate division of Hoklo (Min Nan/Hokkien) people.
 They originated from Chaoshan region in eastern Guangdong, in cities like Chaozhou, Jieyang and Shantou.
 Many trace their origins from different Northern cities but were settled there to maintain as county authorities within the south of China.

 Despite similarities, the Teochew and Hokkien speakers consider themselves distinct and did not get along during their early settlement in Singapore, especially during the British colonial era.
 The Teochew were dominant for a period of time during the 19th century.
 Mass immigration from Fujian changed this, although the majority of the Chinese along the banks of the Straits of Johor were Teochew until the HDB initiated redevelopment in the 1980s.
 The Straits Times reports that Hougang still has a relatively high concentration of Teochew residents.

 Most Teochew settled along the Singapore River in Chinatown during the 19th and early 20th century.
 Teochew who settled in Chinatown worked in many commercial sectors as well as the fisheries.
 Commercial sectors once dominated by Teochews include Circular Road and South Bridge Road.
 Other Teochew businessmen set up gambier and pepper plantations in the dense forests of north Singapore and Johor Bahru.
 The Chinese first started their plantations with the approval of the Sultan of Johor and then developed the kangchu (江厝, p jiāngcuò, lit. "river house") system.
 Chu was the clan name of the first headman of the plantations in the area.
 These kangchus gave rise to modern place names such as Choa Chu Kang, Lim Chu Kang and Yio Chu Kang, all of which were plantation areas before urban redevelopment.

 Early Chinese immigrants clustered themselves to form clan and language associations.
 These clan associations (kongsi) served as unions for the mostly illiterate Chinese labourers and represented them when dealing with their colonial administrators or employers.
 One of the most prominent associations for the Teochew was the Ngee Ann Kongsi, formed in 1845 and is still in operation.
 The association also take care of Yueh Hai Ching Temple, which is the oldest Teochew temple in Singapore.